home | about us

 Read Matthew 7:12.

-This is the Golden Rule, and here Jesus says it is the summarization of all the Law and the Prophets.
+This is the Golden Rule.
+Here, Jesus says it is the summarization of all the Law and the Prophets.

 I want to challenge each of you to be nice.
 If you can’t say something nice, don’t say it.
 If you can’t be nice, at least don’t be mean.
 If someone makes you mad, don’t return anger for anger.
 Don’t consider yourself responsible for revenge for a friend.
 It almost sounds too simplistic, but just be nice.

 This week, I want you to pay close attention to your niceness.
-If you find yourself being rude, mean, vengeful, or unkind, stop what you’re doing and pray that God would help you to be kind and that people would know you belonged to Jesus because you are being kind to everyone you come into contact with.
+If you find yourself being rude, mean, vengeful, inconsiderate, or unkind, stop and pray that God will help you show kindness.
+Let people know you belong to Jesus because you are kind to everyone with whom you come into contact.

 Discussion Questions:

-Do something nice this week and pray that God would help you to show kindness.
-Let’s pray right now we could all do that.
+Do something nice this week.
+Pray that God will help you to show kindness.
+Let’s pray right now that we all will do that.

 CLOSING PRAYER (2 minutes)